WyeneCloud/BananaSplit-but-for-vim/README.md

 Use `coding-style.sh`

+By default the script doesn't update the docker.
+Be sure to check for update every time before the end of a project with the argument `-u`.

 This script is delivered "as is" without any warranty.

 A part of the source code comes from [Epitech](https://github.com/Epitech).